Inbibo/shift_docs/docs/reference/shift_catalogs/workflow.md

 </figure>

 The workflow operator defines and executes an external Shift workflow.
 The operator expands its plugs dynamically to enable access to its input and output data.

-    @param code str: code name of the operator.
-    @param parent shift.core.workflow.SWorkflow: the workflow owning the operator.

 #### Inputs